BradyVolpe/rxmer/README.md

 This document contains more than just documentation of UTSC.
 Scripts the author has been writing in Perl are now being migrated to Python.
 Some work has been done to ensure continuity on constomer servers and miminmal imppact.
 For that purpose, only virtual envirmonments will be used when deploying and testing with Python scripts moving forward.
 This will be required.
 As part of this, documementaiton for virtual environments (venv) will be part of the README.md files in each repo where such files are provided, such as this, along with theh respective requirements.txt file.

 ## Dependencies
-Perl
+- Perl
-Data::Dumper;
+- Data::Dumper
-use Net::Ping;
+- Net::Ping
-use Getopt::Std;
+- Getopt::Std
-use Net::SNMP
+- Net::SNMP
-TFTP server
+- TFTP server
-Make sure you open ports
+- Make sure you open ports
-Ensure the cable modem and CMTS have allowed the modem to send TFTP file to TFTP server
+- Ensure the cable modem and CMTS have allowed the modem to send TFTP file to TFTP server

 ### CentOS / RHEL 7
     yum install perl perl-Data-Dumper